ldolan05/ACID/docs/installation.rst

 Testing the installation
 ==========================

-Test your installation by running our test file in the root repository.
-This mau take a while but should run without any errors if the installation has gone smoothly.
+Test your installation by running our test file in the test directory.
+This may take a while but should run without any errors if the installation has gone smoothly.

 .. code-block:: bash

-    python tests/easy_test.py
+    pytest tests.py